Shivrayancha Chhava

 Shivrayancha Chhava is a 2024 Indian Marathi-language historical drama film written and directed by Digpal Lanjekar and produced by Malhar Picture Company.
-A sixth installment in Shri Shivraj Ashtak, it stars Bhushan Patil, Chinmay Mandlekar, Mrinal Kulkarni, Ayesha Madhukar, Sameer Dharmadhikari, and Rahul Dev.
+The film stars Bhushan Patil, Chinmay Mandlekar, Mrinal Kulkarni, Ayesha Madhukar, Sameer Dharmadhikari, and Rahul Dev.
 The film revolves around chhatrapati Sambhaji maharaj, the son of chhatrapati Shivaji maharaj and the second Chhatrapati of the Maratha Empire, who ruled from 1681 to 1689.

-The film collected ₹14 crore at the box office and become the fifth highest-grossing Marathi film of the year.
+The film was theatrically released on 16 February 2024 and grossed over ₹14 crore at the box office and become the fifth highest-grossing Marathi film of the year.

 Plot

 The second Chhatrapati of the Maratha Empire Sambhaji Maharaj, commonly known as Shambhuraje, ruled from 1681 to 1689 and is the subject of the movie.
 Chhatrapati Shivaji Maharaj, the Maratha Empire's founder, had him as his eldest son.